HsiangHung/Machine_Learning_Note/Classification/README.md

 Below there are some examples to ask: when precision is important and when recall is important ? [[Data Science: When is precision more important over recall?]][When is precision more important over recall?] [[Cross Validated: How to determine the optimal threshold for a classifier and generate ROC curve?]][How to determine the optimal threshold for a classifier and generate ROC curve?].
 The answer depends on which we want to minimize, FP or FN costs more?
 Note it has been mentioned in the post that you could have 100% recall yet have a useless model: if your model always outputs a positive prediction, it would have 100% recall but be completely uninformative.

-Here I just summarize the answers in the post and list in the following:
+Here I summarize the cases from the above posts and list in the following:

 1. For rare cancer data modeling, a false negative is usually more disastrous than a false positive for preliminary diagnoses.
 We want to minimize FN to have higher recall.
 So **Recall** is a better measure than precision.